Most ophthalmic laboratory technicians

 certificates or diplomas.

-ophthalmic laboratory technology programs in the United States.
-The
+technology programs in the United States.
+Be sure to confirm a

 Note: Some resources in this section are provided by the US Department